-The Group was established in 2020 and includes CEOs or Managing Directors of the ten foundation partners.
+The Group was established in 2020 and includes CEOs or Managing Directors of the twelve foundation partners.
 All whom have committed their time and investment to the group.
-These partners are ten of Microsoft’s largest partners.
+These partners are twelve of Microsoft’s largest partners.
 Combined they employ well over 100,000 people.

 While gender diversity has slowly improved in the tech sector, it is still well shy of equality.
 There remains an 18% gender pay gap in technology occupations.
 And women currently make up just 29% of Australia’s technology workforce.
 Globally, Microsoft’s commitment is a 1% increase every year in employing women.
 The group will also commit to similar goals to improve the gender diversity within the industry in Australia.

 Who are the Male Champions of Change Microsoft Partners?